sschuhmi/AWS-ML-Operationalizing/README.md

 Then, Auto-Scaling for the endpoint was enabled:
 ![image](05a_AutoScaling.jpg)

-In detail, the following settings were taken:
+In detail, the following settings were taken which allow to profit from the advantages of Auto-Scaling, while limiting the potentially incurred extra costs:
-- Number of instances was defined to be between 1 and 3, i.e. the maximum of 3 instances will be simultaneously available if needed
+- The number of instances was defined to be between 1 and 3, i.e., a maximum of 3 instances will be simultaneously available if needed
 - A target value of 10 simultaneous invocations as trigger for Auto-Scaling enablement was selected, with scale in/out cool down times of 30, respectively.
 This allows an acceptably quick response on changing traffic demands with temporarily high throughputs.
 ![image](05b_AutoScaling-Parameters.jpg)

 ### 5.2 Lambda Concurrency

 To enbale concurrency for the Lambda function uda-p4-lambda without incurring too high costs, we have set a reserved concurrency of 5 and provisioned 3 instances.
 I.e., we can handle 3 incoming requests simultaneously, which is stable enough for an average number of invocations from users or apps, while additionally reserving some extra capacity.
+Like for Auto-Scaling, these settings should help in practice in high-throughput low-latency situations, while not increasing charges too much at the same time.
 ![image](05c_Lambda-Concurrency.jpg)